Bullfrog County, Nevada: Background

 The United States federal government had plans to create a disposal site for radioactive waste at Yucca Mountain, then within Nye County.
 Alongside Texas with a site in Deaf Smith County and Washington with the Hanford Site, Nevada was one of three states to be considered for such a site, and like the other two fought it bitterly.
 The federal government agreed to provide grants equal to taxes to Nye County for the site per the Nuclear Waste Policy Act, bypassing the state government.
 In response, Nevada Assemblyman Paul May introduced AB 756, a bill declaring a 144 sqmi area around the proposed nuclear waste site to be a new county, Bullfrog County.
 The name derived from the Bullfrog Mining District in the area, in turn named due to the area's gold ore being colored like a bullfrog.
 There had been an earlier attempt to create a Bullfrog County out of southern Nye County in 1909, but Nye County blocked the proposal.

 Because this new county had no population, any federal payments for placing the nuclear waste site there would go directly to the state treasury.
 Furthermore, property tax rates in the county were set at 5 percent, the highest allowable by the state constitution and higher than the statutory limit of 3.64 percent.
 This tax burden, possibly up to $25 million a year for the state, was meant to deter the waste site's creation by making it prohibitively expensive to use the land for a radioactive waste dump.
 However, it also guaranteed that the waste site would at least provide a large amount of money for the state government if it were ever built.
 The bill was passed at 3:45 am on June 18, 1987—near the end of the year's legislative session—and signed into law by Governor Richard Bryan.
 The law stipulated that if the repository was not built in the county, it would be dissolved and reincorporated into Nye County.

-The county was the second-shortest lived county in American history (behind Beckham County, Kentucky), the only enclave county in the United States, (Note: A number of counties, such as Barnstable County, Massachusetts, only border one other county, but have a coastline or a sea border.) and were it still existent, would be the second-youngest county in the United States.
+The county was the second-shortest lived county in American history (behind Beckham County, Kentucky), the only enclave county in the United States, and were it still existent, would be the second-youngest county in the United States (behind the consolidated city-county of Broomfield, Colorado).